Moving to Spring Texas? 10 things you need to know

 1. No Downtown.
 Spring Texas is an unincorporated area of Harris County which means there is no actual city of Spring.
 We do have Old Town Spring which is a quaint area of 200 shops but it is not what you would expect a downtown area of city to be.

 2. Our areas blend together.
 Where Houston TX ends Spring TX begins.
 And without a “Welcome to Spring TX” sign, you never knew you just left one city and entered another.
-The areas blending together hold true for other areas too as where Spring TX ends either Cypress, Tomball, the Woodlands, or Humble begins dependent only upon the direction you are heading.
+The areas blending together hold true for other areas too as where Spring TX ends either Cypress, Tomball, the Woodlands, or Humble begins.
+Which city Spring TX blends into depends upon which direction you are headed.

 3. No state income tax.
 Its true, Texas does not have a state income tax.
 And since we do not have a state income tax, our Spring Texas schools are funded by local real estate taxes.
 So in comparison to other states, Texas real estate taxes are high.